A Theory of Network Games Part 1: Utility Representations: Strategically Separable Preferences

 \begin{proof} The family of orders $\{\succeq_{s_{-i}}\}_{s_{-i} \in S_{-i}}$ is jointly continuous because $u_i$ is continuous, and it has connected intervals because $i$'s preference between any $s_i$ and $s'_i$ depends on whether the aggregate is above or below a threshold.
 Since $f_j(s_j)$ ranges over all of $\bb{R}$ for at least three opponents $j$, we have three opponents who are completely essential, and joint solvability holds.
 The result follows from Theorem \ref{theo:main2}. \end{proof}

 Corollary \ref{cor:addagg} highlights that many preferences in models of network games, among others, are strategically separable and can thus be represented via additively separable utilities of the form \eqref{eq:addseputility}.
-In the next section, we obtain further restrictions on this representation when the aggregate is linear.
+When the aggregate is linear, as in our example, Theorem \ref{theo:CRS} applies, and our representation is necessarily linear in opponent actions.